chetdeva/chetdeva.github.io/README.md

 # Chetan Sachdeva

-Chetan is a Transformer; he can transform ideas into apps by writing code.
-He is an Android Developer from India and wants to make this world a better place with his ideas by leveraging technology.
+I'm a Transformer; I can transform ideas into apps by writing code.
+I am an Android Developer from India and I want to make this world a better place with my ideas by leveraging technology.

-_Like good food and exercise can make healthy body and mind, pragmatic approach and best practices to programming can make healthy apps._ - Chetan
+_Like good food and exercise can make healthy body and mind, best practices and pragmatic approach to programming can make healthy apps._ - Chetan

 ### Worked at